yume-chan/ya-webadb/packages/struct/README.md

 **Note**

 1. If the current `Struct` already has some extra fields, it will be merged with `value`, with `value` taking precedence.
-2. Extra fields will not be serialized.
-3. Extra fields will be ignored if it has the same name with some defined fields.

 **Examples**